ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

 ### monitoring and logging
 - Azure Monitor
-    - central spot that puts together the logs/diognostics from all your resources
+    - central spot that puts together the logs/diagnostics from all your resources
     - you can view
-        - logs: shows logs for resources that have loggin turned on
+        - logs: shows logs for resources that have logging turned on
             - logs have to be enabled on each resource
             - logs are different from metrics and diagnostic settings
             - you have to choose an Analytics Workspace to save the logs to